-The 2012 customer survey showed that the program is helping businesses stay afloat, and nearly 100 percent of participating employers would recommend the program to other struggling businesses.
+A 2013 customer survey (PDF, 25KB) showed that the program is helping businesses stay afloat, and nearly 98 percent of participating employers would recommend Shared Work to other struggling businesses.

 (You need Adobe Acrobat Reader to view the customer-survey PDF file.
 You can download this free software directly from Adobe.)

-- Be able and available to work all hours offered by the Shared-Work employer.
+- Able and available to work all hours offered by the Shared-Work employer.

-The Shared-Work program is not for slowdowns that are an expected part of an industry or business.
-The program cannot be used to support seasonal businesses during the off season or companies that traditionally use part-time employees.
+The Shared-Work Program is not for slowdowns that are an expected part of an industry or business.
+The program cannot be used to support seasonal businesses during the off-season.

 Length of planA Shared-Work plan can last up to one year.
 If your request is for less than a year, it still counts as your one plan for the year.
 In most instances, it is best to open a plan for the full year so it will be available if you need it.

 Similarly, employees can receive up to 52 weeks of Shared-Work benefits in each one-year plan as long as there is a balance available.
 The weeks do not need to be consecutive.

 AdministrationYou will deal directly and exclusively with the Shared-Work Unit in Olympia on all matters about your plan and your participating employees' unemployment claims.